 There are three types of tire gauges:

-The old stick gauges look a bit like a metal pocket pen.
+1. The stick tire gauge - The old stick gauges look a bit like a metal pocket pen.
 Inside is a bar or rod that slides out when the valve end of the stick gauge presses the valve stem of the tire.

-Dial gauges, also known as analog gauges, have a round, clock-like face.
+2. The dial tire gauge - Dial gauges, also known as analog gauges, have a round, clock-like face.

-Just like a digital watch that uses an electronic LCD display, it’s simple to get your tire pressure reading on a digital gauge.
+3. The digital tire gauge - Just like a digital watch that uses an electronic LCD display, it’s simple to get your tire pressure reading on a digital gauge.